Megahertz Gravitational Waves from Neutron Star Mergers: Characteristic strain

-$R$ is a characteristic length scale in the fluid flow which must be present in \eqn{rho} on dimensional grounds once the rest of the dimensionful factors have been identified.
-The presence of this scale is also confirmed by explicit simulations that show that this scale coincides with the mean separation between the bubbles whose collisions produce the fluid flow in the first place.
+$R$ is a necessary characteristic length scale in the fluid flow on dimensional grounds, which has been seen to coincide with the mean separation between the bubbles that produces the fluid flow in the first place.

-Finally, $\bar{\Omega}_{\mt{GW}}$ is a dimensionless factor quantifying the efficiency with which shear stress in the fluid is converted to GWs.
-Although its precise value depends on the details of the flow, simulations show that its ballpark value, $\bar{\Omega}_{\mt{GW}}\sim 10^{-2}$, is rather insensitive to these details.
+Finally, $\bar{\Omega}_{\rm{GW}}$ is a dimensionless factor quantifying the efficiency with which shear stress in the fluid is converted to GWs.
+Although its precise value depends on the details of the flow, simulations show that its ballpark value, $\bar{\Omega}_{\rm{GW}}\sim 10^{-2}$, is rather insensitive to these details.